ppy/osu-wiki/news/2026/2026-06-17-project-loved-june-2026.md

 BANGER TIME! 😎 Presenting this month's pick: [Renril – Rinne Tensei](https://osu.ppy.sh/beatmapsets/824423#osu/1727589) mapped by ::Depths::{ user=3935174 }.

-*Rinne Tensei* is a song you are probably familiar with, but what you may not be familiar with is ::Renril::{ user=4955122 }.
-[Renril](https://osu.ppy.sh/users/4955122) was the [osu!
+*Rinne Tensei* is a song you are probably familiar with, but what you may not be familiar with is ::Renril::{ user=4955122 }. ::Renril::{ user=4955122 } was the [osu!
 Idol winner](https://osu.ppy.sh/home/news/2017-12-03-osu-idol-2017-finals-community-voting-results) back in 2017, and this is the cover song that secured the winning spot!

-Driven by relentless energy and high intensity in ::Renril::{ user=4955122 }'s vocals, [Depths](https://osu.ppy.sh/users/3935174)' map matches *Rinne Tensei's* energy seamlessly, resulting in a map that can only be described as CHALLENGING AND FUN.
+Driven by relentless energy and high intensity in ::Renril::{ user=4955122 }'s vocals, ::Depths::{ user=3935174 }' map matches *Rinne Tensei's* energy seamlessly, resulting in a map that can only be described as CHALLENGING AND FUN.

 Make sure to vote **yes** and comment "good mapping"!